 Clarence G. Kehoe

-Clarence Kehoe, CPA, is Chair of Anchin's Tax Department, Co-Leader of the Firm’s Compensation & Benefits Services Group as well as a member of the Private Client Group and Executive Committee.
+Clarence Kehoe, CPA, is the Leader of Anchin's Tax Department, Co-Leader of the Firm’s Compensation & Benefits Services Group as well as a member of the Private Client Group and Executive Committee.

 Clarence’s clients include employers and plan sponsors, closely held businesses, high net worth individuals, buyers and sellers of businesses, and individual executives.
 He works with clients to create and implement benefit plans, and equity and non-equity based executive compensation programs.

 Clarence has been quoted in Forbes, USA Today, Fox Business, The New York Law Journal, The Wall Street Journal, Smart Money Magazine, Pension Plan Administrator, HR Magazine, Lawyers Weekly USA, New York Newsday, and TheStreet.com.
 He has spoken at the National AICPA Conference on Employee Benefits and has appeared on national radio and television discussing tax planning.
 Additionally, Clarence is a member of BKR International’s Americas Regional Board.